 Asking what came before the Big Bang is meaningless – like asking what is south of the South Pole…

-Now is a good time to talk about the four compass points north, east, south, and west.
+Now is a good time to mention the four compass points north, east, south, and west.

 In the above quote by Stephen Hawking about the Big Bang, you will notice he uses the word south two times, one of which is capitalized.